Creative Writing Institute

 Who Can Attend?

-This dynamic camp is for students entering grades 10-12 who love to write and want to learn new ways to improve their writing skills with others who share their passion!
-Rising 9th graders with an advanced aptitude and interest in writing are also welcome to apply!
+This dynamic camp is for students (age 15 - 18) who love to write and want to learn new ways to improve their writing skills with others who share their passion!

 You will attend classes and discussions via an online, virtual platform.
 Further information, including a detailed program schedule and online platform details, will be sent upon acceptance.